Were you properly notified of the lawsuit?

 Answer: An affidavit of service is a sworn legal document completed by a process server that details how and when they delivered legal papers to you.
 The process server must sign this document under oath, confirming that they properly served you with the summons and complaint.

 Important: Simply receiving court papers in the mail by itself is generally not considered proper service under the law.
+Mail alone is insufficient unless you sign and mail back the § 312-A acknowledgment within 30 days.

 Must I be personally served, or sign for documents when served?